ducakar/TextureReplacer/README.md

   the atmospheric EVAs.
 [Won't fix.
 Provide an IVA suit to fix it.]
 * If a Kerbal rides to space on a rover seat he/she ends up in orbit in his/her IVA suit without a helmet.
 [Won't fix, it's too complicated.
-Just reload the scene to repawn a Kerbal in his/her EVA suit.]
+Just reload the scene to respawn the Kerbal in his/her EVA suit.]
 * Replacement of textures from `GameData/` does not work for certain models.
   [No known fix.]
 * Jetpack re-appears after dismounting a KerbalQuest jetpack.
 [No fix yet.]